Cauda Equina Syndrome(CES)

 Trauma:

-Injury to the lumbar spine, such as a car accident, fall, or a penetrative injury such as gunshot or knife wound, can damage the cauda equina and produce neurological symptoms.
+Injury to the lumbar spine, such as a car accident, fall, or a penetrative injury such as a gunshot or knife wound, can damage the cauda equina and produce neurological symptoms.

 Postoperative complications: